 The thyroid gland is one of the most important glands of the body.
 It is responsible for releasing those hormones in the body that maintain the body’s metabolism.
 It is located in the neck, just under Adam’s apple.
 Genetic factors and a wrong lifestyle can lead to under or overworking of the thyroid gland.
-Let us take a look at some of the signs of thyroid issues.
+Let us take a look at some of the signs of thyroid issues in females.

-One of the surest sign of thyroid problems is sudden weight gain.
+One of the surest signs of thyroid problems is sudden weight gain.
 We are talking something like ten kgs increase in weight in a span of two to three months.
 A sluggish thyroid gland reduces the body’s capacity to metabolize fat and hence leads to worrisome weight gain.

 High Cholesterol Levels

 Women who have imbalanced thyroid hormone levels suffer from high cholesterol.
 Since thyroid hormones are responsible for metabolism, an imbalance wreaks havoc on the heart health due to high cholesterol levels.

 Those who have a thyroid gland functioning below normal will find the weather colder than what it is.
 Those ladies who have an overactive thyroid will feel hotter than others because of more heat generation in the body.

 An underactive thyroid gland is responsible for retaining fluid in the body and leading to bloating.
 Fluid retention is a sure sign of thyroid disease.

 Racing heartbeats or palpitations are a symptom of the functioning of an imbalanced thyroid gland.
 This is because elevated thyroid hormones tend to make the body go into an overdrive mode leading to stressing the heart and increasing the heartbeats.